I506dk/swim4shore/README.md

 ```

 ## Troubleshooting
-If MongoDB commands result in an "Illegal Instruction (core dumped)" error, change the cpu type to "host" instead of "kvm64" or anything else virtualized if using a hypervisor.
+If MongoDB commands result in an "Illegal Instruction (core dumped)" error, change the cpu type to "host" instead of "kvm64" or anything else not virtualized if using a hypervisor.
 Otherwise, make sure the cpu supports the avx instruction set.